E-procurement: History

 It was first used by IBM in the year 2000, when the company launched its Replenishment Management System and Method, designed by Mexican communications engineer Daniel Delfín, who was then the procurement director at IBM's largest production plant, and programmed by Alberto Wario, an IT programmer.
-The system was designed to solve IBM's complex procurement process for the plant in Guadalajara, Mexico, then the largest personal computer production plant in the World, with a production value of 1.6 billion dollars a year.
+The system was designed to solve IBM's complex procurement process for the plant in Guadalajara, Mexico, then the largest personal computer production plant in the world, with a production value of 1.6 billion dollars a year.
 Three years after the system was implemented, the production of the plant grew to 3.6 billion dollars, after which, the company used the system in its secondary production plants, and later sold licenses to external companies around the World.

 Jari Tavi identified three stages in the evolution of e-procurement technology: initial systems were functional for procurement professionals but did not address user need; a second generation used web-based technology and aimed to support end-users as well as meeting procurement teams' needs but lacked flexibility and usability.
-The third system generation the secured more of the user-focussed flexibility and usability which had previously been lacking.
+The third generation secured more of the user-focused flexibility and usability which had previously been lacking.

 In the European Union, e-procurement for the public sector was first introduced with the Directives 2004/17/EC and 2004/18/EC of 31 March 2004.
 These directives, which were subsequently revised in 2014, set up the framework for transparent and equal opportunities for public procurement including the mandatory use of electronic communication for publishing opportunities, the standardization of procurement processes, electronic tender submission procedures, handling of objections etc. for all public procurement made in the EU above certain thresholds.

-e-Informing
+E-Informing

 E-Informing does not directly take part in the purchasing process, this process rather precedes the purchasing.
 It is the process of gathering and distributing purchasing information both from and to internal and external parties, using the internet technology.
 Information sharing refers to the extent to which critical and proprietary information is communicated to one's supply chain partner thus more efficiency and high performance of the supply chain.
 In information sharing, also information quality is considered.
 That includes accuracy, timeliness, adequacy, and credibility of information exchanged.

-This process occurs especially in Enterprise Resource Planning (ERP).
+This process occurs especially in enterprise resource planning (ERP).